ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

-* Your device must use the arm64-v8a architecture.
+* Your device's architecture must be arm64-v8a, armeabi-v7a, or x86-64.
 (You will find out if it is in a moment)